Scandiking/taskmanager/README.md

 ---

 ## API documentation

+### 📁 com.nag.taskmanager

+#### 📦 Controllers
+- 📄 __ApiIndexController__
+  - Provides a central navigation hub for discovering available API endpoints.
+See api-index.html for more information.
+    - /api/
-- com.nag.taskmanager
+      - /api/rooms
-  - Controller
+      - /api/persons
-    - ApiIndexController
+      - /api/tasks
-      - Makes sure that the API is running.
-Also shows the available endpoints.
-    - PersonController
+- 📄 PersonController
-      - Controls the Person endpoints
+  - Controls the Person endpoints so that you can manage persons.
-    - RoomController
+- 📄 RoomController
-      - Controls the Room endpoints
+  - Controls the Room endpoints so that you can manage rooms.
-    - TaskController
+- 📄 TaskController
-      - Controls the Task endpoints
+  - Controls the Task endpoints so that you can manage tasks.

-  - DTO
+#### 📦 DTO (Data Transfer Objects)
-    - PersonDTO
+- 📄 __PersonDTO__
-      - Used for creating and updating persons not to expose the database
+  - Used for creating and updating persons not to expose the database. @NotBlank annotation is used for input validation.
+If the fields annotated with @NotBlank are left empty, a 400 Bad Request error will be returned to the user.
+Constructs a Person object from the PersonDTO object with the fields firstName, lastName, email, and phone.
-    - RoomDTO
+- 📄 __RoomDTO__
-      - Used for creating and updating rooms not to expose the database
+  - Used for creating and updating rooms not to expose the database. @NotBlank annotation is used for input validation.
+If the fields annotated with @NotBlank are left empty, a 400 Bad Request error will be returned to the user.
+Constructs a Room object from the RoomDTO object with the fields name, description, and capacity.
-    - TaskCreateDTO
-      - Used for creating tasks not to expose the database
-    - TaskDTO
-      - Used for updating tasks not to expose the database
-  - Model
+- 📄 __TaskDTO__
+  - Used for updating tasks not to expose the database. @NotBlank annotation is used for input validation.
+If the fields annotated with @NotBlank are left empty, a 400 Bad Request error will be returned to the user.
+Constructs a Task object from the TaskDTO object with the fields name, description, roomId, creatorId, assigneeIds, and status.

+#### 📦 Models
-    - Person
+- __Person__
     - Works as a model for the Person entity in the database.
 Also used for creating and updating persons.
-    - Room
+- __Room__
   - Works as a model for the Room entity in the database.
 Also used for creating and updating rooms.
-    - Task
+- __Task__
   - Works as a model for the Task entity in the database.
 Also used for creating and updating tasks.

-  - Repository
+#### 📦 Repositories
   - PersonRepository
     - Used for accessing the database.
   - RoomRepository
     - Used for accessing the database
   - TaskRepository
     - Used for accessing the database

-  - Service
+#### 📦 Services
   - PersonService
     - Used for business logic
   - RoomService
     - Used for business logic
   - TaskService
     - Used for business logic